Table of Contents

 Maltose (as well as isomaltose Glc α1è6 Glc) is created, among others, by splitting starch with α-amylase.
-Maltose is a reducing sugar.
+Maltose is a reducing carbohydrate.

-Reducing and non-reducing sugars can easily be distinguished by the fact that non-reducing disaccharides have 2 Greek letters in their names (sucrose: α-D-glucose(1.2)-β-fructose) and reducing ones only have 1(maltose: α-glucose (1.4)-glucose)
+Reducing and non-reducing carbohydrates can easily be distinguished by the fact that non-reducing disaccharides have 2 Greek letters in their names (sucrose: α-D-glucose(1.2)-β-fructose) and reducing ones only have 1(maltose: α-glucose (1.4)-glucose)

-Oligosaccharides are combinations consisting of 3–20 sugars.
+Oligosaccharides are combinations consisting of 3–20 carbohydrates.
 They play a role in metabolism as glycoproteins.

 Polysaccharides are carbohydrates that come to mind 1st due to diets, bodybuilding, and alternative lifestyles which are broadcast by the media.
 Starch, enemy number 1 in the ‘low carbohydrate diet’, is a polysaccharide, for instance.